ying-teaching/python/1-introduction-programming/introduction.md

 The key differences between a compiler and an interpreter are:

 - all vs one statement a step: a compiler compiles all instructions together.
 An interpreter interprets one instruction/statement at one time.
-- executable files or not: A compiler produces excutable machine code files from source code files.
+- executable files or not: A compiler produces executable machine code files from source code files.
 An interpreter doesn't produce any executable files from source code file.
 - what to run: for a compiler, a user runs the executable file (program/application) in a computer or a virtual machine.
-An intepreters interpretes and executes a statement at a time directly from source code.
+An interpreter interpreters and executes a statement at a time directly from source code.

 ![compiler-interpreter](./images/compiler-interpreter.png)